-Throughout this online course and after each Essential Principle, you will have an opportunity to discuss your expectations and experiences related to that particular topic.
-This document offers you an introduction to the Couple Connection Discussion activity, explains its importance, and gets you started in the process of understanding one another and your relationship more in depth.
+As you both go through this process of preparing for marriage, before each session, you will have an opportunity to discuss your expectations and experiences related to that particular topic.
+This document offers you an introduction to the Couple Connection Discussion activities, explains their importance, and gets you started in the process of understanding one another and your relationship more in depth.